CWCleghornAI/CORNN/README.md

 # Returns a dictionary of all the regression function functions within CORNN
 # The key is the function name, the value is a 3 element tuple:
 # Containing the raw objective function (for example the Ackley function)
-# The x_1 variable's domain and the x_2 variable's domain
+# The x variable's domain and the y variable's domain

 print([*function_dictionary.keys()])
 # list all the available objective functions.